-Oral: The length of each oral presentation is 20 minutes, including time for discussion.
-The 20-minute time limit will be strictly enforced to remain on schedule.
-Please prepare a 15-minute presentation followed by 5 minutes allotted for questions and discussion.
+Oral: Please Note: The length of oral presentations has been reduced from 20 minutes to 15 minutes due to the number of presentations received.
+The length of each oral presentation is 15 minutes, including time for discussion.
+The 15 minute time limit will be strictly enforced to remain on schedule.
+Please prepare a 12-minute presentation followed by 3 minutes allotted for questions and discussion.
 Standard computer presentation equipment will be available.
-The preferred presentation format is Microsoft PowerPoint (.ppt or .pptx extension).
-If you wish to use another format or program, or if you need additional equipment, please inform the program chair, Matt Niemiller (firstname.lastname@example.org).
+The preferred presentation format is Microsoft PowerPoint (.ppt or .pptx extension) using the standard 4:3 ratio.
+If you wish to use another format or program, or if you need additional equipment, please inform the program chair, Matt Niemiller (email@example.com).

 Poster: Posters shall be attended by the corresponding author during the poster session.
 The maximum size for posters is 90 cm wide by 120 cm high.